How does Approval Voting affect spoiled ballots?

 Technically, it’s impossible to spoil an Approval ballot by intentional markings.
 A candidate race in which anywhere between zero to all of the number of candidates chosen is a valid vote.
-A vote for all of the possible choices is a vote for none of the above, popular in Nevada.
+Nevada recognizes a vote for all of the possible choices as a vote for none of the above.
 It does not invalidate the vote or the ballot.

 In Colorado, clerk’s and volunteer judges review the ballots during pre-scan handling.
-Potential errors from food stains and crumples cause staffers to replicate ballots before feeding to their delicate multi-million dollar machine.
+Potential errors from food stains and crumples cause staffers to replicate ballots before feeding to their million dollar machines.

 Voters have to work hard to make a paper ballot unreadable to the scanning systems.
 In the French and German studies, under 0.5% of voters managed to cause spoiled ballot errors.
 (1 error in 200 ballots)